lunakittyyy/GripMonke/README.md

 Click option 1 to enable, option 2 to disable

 # License rundown
-Please do not distribute a precompiled version of the program without either linking to or including the source code as well.
+Please do not distribute a compiled version of the program without either linking to or including the source code of the built program as well.

 Please include a copy of the GNU General Public License v3.0 when distributing.